Maratus volans

 Maratus volans is a species in the jumping spider family (Salticidae), belonging to the genus Maratus (peacock spiders).
 These spiders are native to certain areas in Australia and occupy a wide distribution of habitats.
 They have a specialized visual system that allows them to see the full visible spectrum as well as in the ultraviolet-range; this helps them detect and pursue prey.
-Males of this species are characterized by their colourful abdomen flaps that are used to attract females during courtship.
+Males of this species are characterized by their colourful abdomen flaps, which are used to attract females during courtship.

 Description

 Both sexes reach about 5 mm in body length.
 Females and immatures of both sexes are brown but have colour patterns by which they can be distinguished from related species.

 Behavior

 Courtship

 The red, blue and black males have flap-like extensions of the abdomen with white hairs that can be folded down.
 They are used for display during mating: the male raises his abdomen, then expands and raises the flaps so that the abdomen forms a white-fringed, circular field of colour.
 The species, and indeed the whole genus Maratus, have been compared to peacocks in this respect.
 The third pair of legs is also raised for display, showing a brush of black hairs and white tips.
 These legs are also used in a clapping motion to further attract a female's attention.
 While approaching the female, the male vibrates his abdomen while waving raised legs and tail, and dances from side to side.
 However, females are more attracted to the visual efforts of the dance done by the males rather than the vibrational signals.
 These visual efforts typically last around twenty-four minutes on average, but can range from six to fifty minutes.